SW55293/backend-practice/chapter-5/polymorphism/README.md

 A's right edge is right of B's left edge
 A's top edge is above B's bottom edge
 A's bottom edge is below B's top edge

+### ----
+ASSIGNMENT
+First, complete the Dragon's constructor.
+The dragon needs one more private data member: __hit_box.
+The hitbox is a Rectangle object.
+You've been provided with the height, width, and center position (pos_x, pos_y) of the dragon.

+`
+center = pos_x = 2, pos_y = 1
+Height = 2
+Width = 4
+`

+IN_AREA() METHOD()
+Next, you'll need to override the in_area method.
+Create a new rectangle object with the given corner positions, and use the rectangle's overlaps method to check if the Dragon is inside it.
+This method should return a boolean value.